MSCGamesTom/GamesEngineeringBase/README.md

 - `void reset();`
   - Resets the timer.
 - `float dt();`
-  - Returns the elapsed time since the last reset in seconds.
+  - Returns the elapsed time since the last call to dt() or reset() in seconds.

 ### Image